HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 3: This article focuses mainly on companies that still operate.</figcaption>
+    <figcaption>Fig 3: This article mainly focus on companies that are still operate.</figcaption>
 </figure>
 Startups are an interesting area to look into, as they are a big part of the business market.
 The startup companies create new jobs and contribute to economic growth and local communities development.
 Overall, the relationship between startups and cities is complex and multifaceted.
 Startups have the potential to drive economic growth, create jobs, and transform industries, but the question remains, is it the city that gives birth to startups, or do startups move to the city?
 And can we find the explanation of which factors the company's success depends on?